Russians win hockey gold with 4-3 OT win over Germany

 Joyous players tossed coach Oleg Znarok in the air at center ice as fans let out the same ”ROSS-I-YA” chants that filled the arena in Sochi four years ago, where home ice meant nothing as the Russians lost in the quarterfinals.
 There was no such disappointment this time as the Russians triumphed in the tournament they were favored to win, capturing gold with a 4-3 overtime victory over Germany after Kirill Kaprizov’s power-play goal capped a classic final and gave the nation a jubilant moment following weeks of disappointment.

-”We understood the whole thing from the start so we were calm about it,” coach Oleg Znarok said. ”Russia is in our hearts.”

-The win came only a few hours after the IOC decided against allowing the Russians to march under their flag in the closing ceremony Sunday night after a curler and a bobsledder had positive drug tests during the games.
+The win came only a few hours after the IOC decided against allowing the Russians to march in the closing ceremony Sunday night after a curler and a bobsledder had positive drug tests.

 ”The medal is the same with or without the NHL,” said defenseman Slava Voynov, who scored the opening goal with 0.5 seconds left in the first period. ”Maybe the tournament was a little different, but the emotions and happiness are the same.”

-Russian President Vladimir Putin made a telephone call to Znarok after the victory, which gave the country its second gold and 17th overall medal of the Olympics.
+Russia President Vladimir Putin called Znarok after the victory, which gave the country its second gold and 17th overall medal of the Olympics.

 Even with Alex Ovechkin, Evgeni Malkin and Sergei Bobrovsky back in North America, this gold medal was particularly sweet because of the backdrop of sanctions and the Russians’ almost three-decade drought.
-After International Ice Hockey Federation President Rene Fasel put the first Russian hockey medals of any color since 2002 around the necks of each player, Russian Hockey Federation President Vladislav Tretiak – a three-time Olympic gold medalist and Soviet Hall of Fame goaltender – gave out handshakes and hugs.
+After International Ice Hockey Federation President Rene Fasel put the first Russian hockey medals of any color since 1998 around the necks of each player, three-time Olympic gold medalist, Soviet Hall of Fame goaltender and Russian Hockey Federation President Vladislav Tretiak gave out handshakes and hugs.

-Winning this gold medal at his fifth Olympics meant more to 39-year-old captain Pavel Datsyuk than the two times he lifted the Stanley Cup.
+Winning this gold medal meant more to 39-year-old captain Pavel Datsyuk than the two times he lifted the Stanley Cup.

 ”When you play for your country and I win this medal, this special time it’s more important,” Datsyuk said. ”I have accomplished my dream.
 Now I have no dream.”